-- 1049 Works on railway line no. 139, section Czechowice Dziedzice Bielsko Biała - Zwardoń (state border); - 1044 Works on railway line E 59, section Kędzierzyn Koźle Chałupki (state border) - 1048 Works on main passenger lines (E 30 and E 65) in Śląsk area, phase II: line E 30, section Katowice - Chorzów Batory and Gliwice Łabędy; - 1527 Works on main passenger lines (E 30 and E 65) in Śląsk area, phase III: line E 30, section Chorzów Batory - Gliwice Łabędy; - 1076 Ostrava node modernisation; - 1073 Blažovice Nezamyslice: railway modernisation to 200 km/h; - o 1917 ETCS at Brno node; - 9452 Rail Node Bratislava Works; - 1098 Upgrade Nordbahn Wien Süßenbrunn Bernhardsthal; - o 9464 ETCS deployment in ETCS gap between Westbahn and Ostbahn; - 1144 Upgrading of the section Trieste-Divača (Divača-state border). - Road projects: - 1191 A5 Construction Poysbrunn Border AT/CZ 2nd Part.
+- 1527 Works on main passenger lines (E 30 and E 65) in Śląsk area, phase III: line E 30, section Chorzów Batory - Gliwice Łabędy; - 1073 Blažovice Nezamyslice: railway modernisation to 200 km/h; - 1075 Brno Blažovice: railway modernisation to 200 km/h; - 4133 Railway junction Brno (Works) (also: Brno Rail Node); - 1917 ETCS at Brno node; - 9452 Rail Node Bratislava Works; - 9095 Upgrade Parndorf Kittsee (border AT/SK); - 9464 ETCS deployment in ETCS gap between Westbahn and Ostbahn; - 1144 Upgrading of the section Trieste-Divača (Divača-state border).

+• Road projects:

+• 1191 A5 Construction Poysbrunn - Border AT/CZ 2nd Part.

-Projects 1527, 1076, 1073 and 1917 concern the modernisation of the critical crossborder section between Katowice-Ostrava-Brno, which in the Czech Republic overlaps with the critical cross-border section Opole-Ostrava-Brno between the two nodes of Ostrava and Brno.
-Project 9452 refers to the node of Bratislava, which is also involved in many cross-border itineraries of multiple CNCs; whereas project 1144 relates to the modernisation of the critical cross-border section between Venezia and Ljubljana.
-These projects are monitored as part of the activities organised by the European Coordinator(s) to support the development and implementation of the corridors' crossborder sections.
-Together with urban nodes projects, cross-border initiatives are more complex to be prepared and implemented, and it is more likely that they are subject of longer development times and implementation delays.
-By organising dialogues on cross-border sections and at urban nodes, the European Coordinator of the BA Corridor is already giving special attention to these (type of) projects.
-Projects 1098 and 9464 concern the achievement of the KPIs for train length and ERTMS in Austria on sections that are already at standard concerning the other KPIs, specified that at least for train length the Austrian authorities consider their network at standard under the operational point of view, whereas the deployment of ERTMS is also monitored by the European Coordinator for the ERTMS horizontal priority.
+Projects 1527, 1073 and 1917 concern the modernisation of the critical cross-border section between Katowice-Ostrava-Brno, which in the Czech Republic overlaps with the critical cross-border section Opole-Ostrava-Brno between the two nodes of Ostrava and Brno.
+Project 9452 refers to the node of Bratislava, which is also involved in many cross-border itineraries of multiple CNCs, and project 9095 is related to the upgrading of the cross-border section between Bratislava and Wien, via Parndorf-Kittsee; whereas project 1144 relates to the modernisation of the critical cross-border section between Venezia and Ljubljana.
+These projects are monitored as part of the activities the European Coordinator(s) organised to support the development and implementation of the corridors' cross-border sections, i.e. 3I Dialogue with the RFC Baltic-Adriatic.
+With urban node projects, cross-border initiatives are more complex to be prepared and implemented, and it is more likely that they are subject to longer development times and implementation delays.
+By organising dialogues on crossborder sections and at urban nodes, the European Coordinator of the BA Corridor is already giving special attention to these (type of) projects.
+Project 9464 concerns the achievement of the KPIs for train length and ERTMS in Austria on sections that are already at standard concerning the other KPIs, specified that at least for train length the Austrian authorities consider their network at standard under the operational point of view, whereas the deployment of ERTMS is also monitored by the European Coordinator for the ERTMS horizontal priority.
 In addition to rail and rail ERTMS initiatives, a road project concerning the completion of the upgrading to two lanes per direction of the road critical cross-border sections between Brno and Wien on the Austrian side, has its completion date after 2030.
-This initiative, which is strictly related to the progresses of the works on the Czech side, and potential future traffic on the road, is monitored as part of the activities already planned and ongoing by the European Coordinator for the development of the corridor critical cross-border sections.
+This initiative, which is strictly related to the progresses of the works on the Czech side, and potential future traffic on the road, is monitored as part of the activities already planned and ongoing by the European Coordinator for the development of the corridor's critical cross-border sections.

-5.3 Project impacting on KPIs with unknown investment costs
+5.3 Projects impacting on KPIs with unknown investment costs